 The choice of insect repellent can be a very personal one.
-As anyone who as spent time in a buggy area knows, some people are naturally attractive to biting insects, and others receive barely any interest from our pesky friends.
+As anyone who has spent time in a buggy area knows, some people naturally attract biting insects while others receive barely any interest from our pesky friends.

-What types of insect repellants are available?
+What types of insect repellents are available?

 The most common insect repellents on the market fall into one of these classes:

-1. Chemical Repellants
+1. Chemical repellents

 Whether applied by spray or rubbed on, most chemical repellents use one of three active ingredients.